How did the emerald get its name?

 Emeralds were originally discovered and mined in Egypt and were a favourite of Egyptian royalty.
 They maintained the monopoly on emeralds until the sixteenth century, when Spanish conquistadores forced the Inca to reveal their rich emerald mines, which had been in operation for at least five centuries previous.
 The green stones were cherished by the Inca and Aztec peoples for generations.
 Since the conquistadores brought South American emeralds to Europe, they have been considered the best specimens, however, mines also exist in Brazil, Zambia, Pakistan, the United States, Afghanistan, Russia and Australia.

 Since the 1970s, Brazil has been a consistent source of emeralds.
 This is especially true today, with steady production from the Itabira/Nova Era belt in Minas Gerais.
 Gemstones Brazil’s emerald collection comes from a small cooperative based in Nova Era, created to help independent miners.
-We are always glad to give you more information about the origins of our emeralds if requested.
+We are always happy to give you more information about the origins of our emeralds if requested.

 Emerald crystals are formed in metamorphic rocks.
 Metamorphic transformation generally limits the size of emerald crystal formation, making them even rarer in larger sizes.

-Emeralds are the bluish green to the green variety of beryl.
+Emeralds are the bluish green to green variety of beryl.
 Beryl is clear in its purest form, but often contains impurities which give it varying colouration.
 Emeralds are coloured by trace amounts of chromium and sometimes vanadium.
 Almost all natural emeralds contain inclusions, and it is normal for them to be treated with oil or resin to fill tiny fissures and cracks.
 The presence of these flaws and oil make it quite easy to identify natural emeralds.

 One of the easiest methods to identify emeralds is to test for their hardness.
 They are a durable gem, with a hardness of 7.5 to 8 on the Mohs scale.
 However, emeralds are softer than spinel, topaz and sapphire, and are generally more fragile than other beryls due to their naturally included state.